sagemathinc/cocalc-examples/README.md

 Nothing done yet, probably a simple `make` will call a script.

+## Datamodel

+* Goal: JSON for the SMC UI, such that user can select templates -- no need to think about the specific representation, only the elements that are the actually moving parts for such a selector.

+* Parts
+  * Filename/Directoryname
+  * Title
+  * Description
+  * Tags for categorization
+  * Centralized description of tags (?)

 ## Devnotes

 If you forgot to `git clone --recursive`: